pweingardt/KSPMissionController/API Interface.md

 * `int modReward(int value, string Description)`: Give the Player a Reward Or Payment, Value and Description of What the payment is for.
 This shows up in the Other Payments Manifest.

 * `int ModCost(int value, string Description)`: Charge the player for something and have it taken out of the Budget.
 And add string for what the charge was for.
-Shows up in the Other Cost Manifest
+Shows up in the Other Cost Manifest (No need to make a Negative Number MCE does it for you)

 #### Below Values Are Not Really Needed.
 Suggest Only Using Above ones only.